 How Is Your Water Treated?

-Water from the wells is filtered naturally underground, then disinfected and further treated to protect the distribution system.
+The reservoir water is filtered at our North Stamford, Hemlocks and Mianus treatment facilities.
+Water from the wells is filtered naturally underground.
+All the water is disinfected, fluoridated and further treated to protect the distribution system.

 Cryptosporidium